-Generations of volunteer leadership and administrative staff have cultivated a sense of urban community through Hill House’s programming, outreach and neighborhood events.
+Generations of administrative staff and volunteer leadership have cultivated a sense of urban community through Hill House’s programming, outreach, and neighborhood events.

 Hill House’s scholarship fund makes programs affordable to any candidate.
 Over $250,000 in scholarship funding has been awarded to children residing in the Greater Boston area since 1966.